w4jbm/BASIC-Programs/README.md

 That has helped me revise the way I troubleshoot BASIC programs I enter.
 Now I will usually also capture the results of the LIST command and at least make sure I have the number of lines I expected.

+## HYPODATE

+Lee Bradley in the Not Just Tiny-C programming group on Facebook showed a program originally written by T A Gibson that calculated "hypotenuse" dates.
+These are dates where they month and date could form a right triange with a hypotenuse equal to the year.
+For example, the classic 3/4/5 right triange could match to a date of March 4, 2005.
+(I do know that US dates tend to take the format mm/dd/yyyy while Eurpoean dates tend to take the format dd/mm/yyyy.
+I have stuck with US formating, although both 3/4/5 and 4/3/5 (and some other pairs) are hypotenuse dates in either format.)

+I ran this in Chipmunk BASIC originally and it ran in a simplified version.
+When I ran it under Microsoft MBASIC-80 on an Altair 8800 clone, I encountered errors with some stray "noise" in the numbers.
+I introduced the variable Q and look at that to be "close to zero" to make things work consistently on the Altair.

+We can also simplify the range of years with a bit of thinking.
+January 1st would need a hypotenuse of the square root of 2 (1.4142), so we can start with YEAR=2.
+Also, December 31st would yield a hypotenuse of 33.2415 so we can end with YEAR=33.

+If you are interested in the results but don't want to have to run the program, here are the hypotonuse dates for the early 21st century:

+-3/4/05
+-4/3/05
+-6/8/10
+-8/6/10
+-5/12/13
+-12/5/13
+-9/12/15
+-12/9/15
+-8/15/17
+-12/16/20
+-7/24/25
+-10/24/26

 ## KOLALSEQ

 The Kolakoski Sequence was one of the things that caught my interest and led to me starting to tinker more in BASIC a while back.